mozilla/remote-settings/docs/getting-started.rst

     - https://settings-writer.stage.mozaws.net/v1/admin/ (*Admin UI*)

-    In order to switch from PROD to STAGE, use the `Remote Settings DevTools <https://github.com/mozilla/remote-settings-devtools>`_!
+    In order to switch Firefox from PROD to STAGE, use the `Remote Settings DevTools <https://github.com/mozilla/remote-settings-devtools>`_!

     The records will be publicly visible at `https://settings.stage.mozaws.net/v1/bucket/main/collections/{collection-id}/records`_